Nicholashuber/fetch-weather/README.md

 # fetch-weather
-A web app form using AWS Lambda and API Gateway to respond with the current tempature
+A web app using AWS Lambda and API Gateway to respond with the current tempature with fetch